ahmer380/Fact-vs-Fiction/README.md

   1. Create [Canva](https://www.canva.com/) design template for `topic`
   2. Generate text content in Excel spreadsheet (path=`{topic}/{topic}.xlsx`) via chatGPT for each subject in `topic`. *This took the longest amount of time due to continuously re-prompting the ChatGPT model!!!*
   3. Run `download_wiki_images_from_topic` function in `video_creation_utility.py` in order to web-scrape image for each subject in `topic`.
 Followed by injecting the image into the subject row via the Excel command `=IMAGE("https://raw.githubusercontent.com/ahmer380/Fact-vs-Fiction/main/{topic_name}/images/" & A2 & ".jpg")`
   4. Parse Excel spreadsheet to [Canva "Bulk-Create" app](https://www.canva.com/help/bulk-create/) in order to generate the .mp4 files for all subjects in `topic`. *Unfortunately we are not just done yet!
-There appears to be an existing issue where [audio is not retained upon bulk create](https://www.reddit.com/r/canva/comments/13txr11/bulk_create_not_retaining_audio/)*
+There appears to be an existing issue where [audio is not retained upon bulk-create](https://www.reddit.com/r/canva/comments/13txr11/bulk_create_not_retaining_audio/)*
   5. Run [Audio-Sync Pro script](https://www.youtube.com/watch?v=6IKuJBY_aPQ) in order to layer audio on to each .mp4 subject file in `topic`
   6. Run `rename_videos` function in `video_creation_utility.py` for each .mp4 subject file in `topic`